DragonSlayer1514/2lazy2wait/README.md

 ![](https://i.imgur.com/65dvy5o.jpg)

+# What i did i guesss
+1.constantly send messages every interval of seconds (idk just mute the sevrer if ya hate it) 2.make it ping you when it it almost there

 # How to install
 1. Download node.js and install it.
 On non-windows platforms, you also need npm.
 2. Download this repository with the green button (top right of this page).
 If you downloaded it as zip, unzip it.